 This group supports students to overcome barriers presented due to social and communication difficulties.
 The majority of this intervention is run during form time.
 Students are withdrawn from lessons, for a time limited period, to access this support when a higher level of support is needed.

-A sensory motor skills programme run during registration time to support students in being ready for the school day both physically and mentally.
+A sensory motor skills programme is run during registration time to support students in being ready for the school day both physically and mentally.

 A touch typing programme is run during registration time to support students typing skills.

 In addition to the above, Marshland High school offer a variety of interventions aimed at individual needs.
 As with all interventions, these may take place during lesson time.
 We understand that this is essential at times to enable us to ensure individualised support for students is in place.
 The interventions do not impact core subjects and there is a time limit on these interventions to ensure that they do not impact on a student's learning and our aspiration for them to access the school's curriculum.
 For further information on these interventions, please refer to the SEND Information Report or contact the school.

 The policies and processes we adhere to can be viewed or downloaded from the table below.

 Special Educational Needs Policy and Disability Information Report

 Marshland High School values high quality teaching and provision for all students.
 We aim to create a learning environment which is flexible enough to meet the needs of all members of our school community, including those identified as SEND.

 At Marshland High School we believe in equal opportunities for all children, irrespective of social background, culture, race, gender, physical disabilities or ability.
 It is our belief that they should provide a learning environment that is motivating, exciting and caring, in order for a child to develop a sense of high self-esteem and academic achievement and to be able to fulfil their potential.